Multi-Media Artist & Keynote Speaker

-This manifesto is intended for both groups.
+This Manifesto is intended for both groups.
 But…

 to shiFt = to Change. to Challenge. to Question. to Seek. to Grow. to Evolve. to Move. to Modify. to Adjust. to Alter. to Analyze. to Advance. to Understand.

-So, I’m empowering the 5% to discover and recover better communication skills by shifting the conversation… first with themselves, and second with others; one interaction at a time.
-It’s Communications > Recovery AND Recovery > Communications.
+So, I’m empowering the 5% and challenging the remaining 95% to discover, recover, and apply better communication skills by shifting the conversation… first with themselves, and second with others; one interaction at a time.
+It’s called Communications <> Recovery AND Recovery <> Communications.

 This is Interpersonal Success Psychology producing PERSPECTIVE CPR >> to start “seeing things” differently.
-I employ a “CPR” approach personal growth and professional development.
-It’s about breathing new life into areas that may be dying, or already dead…
+I employ a “CPR” approach to personal growth and professional development.
+It’s about breathing new life into areas that may be dying, or already dead.

-How we communicate with ourselves (intrapersonally), and how we communicate with each other (interpersonally), are the critical skill-sets which are the foundation and driver of everything that happens afterwards within all of our relationships.” – @tomleu
+“How we communicate with ourselves (intrapersonally), and how we communicate with each other (interpersonally), are the critical skill-sets which are the foundation and driver of everything that happens afterwards within all of our relationships.” – @tomleu

 There are two distinct, yet co-existing and recurring core elements and approaches here:

-1) Communication’s > Recovery = (how to recover and sharpen lost and/or ineffective interpersonal communication skills)
+1) Communications > Recovery = (how to recover and sharpen lost and/or ineffective interpersonal communication skills)

-How we talk to, and interact with others, verbally and nonverbally, influences how they behave.
+How we talk to, and interact with others, verbally and nonverbally, influences how THEY behave.
 And how they behave (i.e. what they DO and DON’T DO) influences how we behave.

 2) Recovery > Communications = (how to intrapersonally communicate for recovery from that which ails us)

-How we talk to, and interact with ourselves, verbally and nonverbally, influences how we behave.
+How we talk to, and interact with ourselves, verbally and nonverbally, influences how WE behave.
 And how we behave (i.e. what we DO, not just what we SAY we do) influences our lifestyle (the product of our behavior).

-Fortunately, I believe this is an effort worth championing and fighting for ongoing.
+You’re reading this now because I believe this is an effort worth championing and fighting for ongoing.

-At the end of the day, I’m urging people to pursue better versions of themselves.
-To suck it up, own their own shit, and resolve to make better choices to change and improve despite the difficulty.
-To do this for themselves first; and for the benefit others around them second.
+At the end of the day, I’m urging you to pursue the best version of yourself.
+To suck it up, own your own shit, and resolve to make better choices to change and improve despite the difficulty.
+To do this for yourself first; and for the benefit others around you second.
 It has to be about more than just flashy speeches and clever sound bytes.
 It has to be done more than once or twice.
-It has to be demonstrated in one’s actions ongoing.
+It has to be demonstrated in your actions ongoing.
 It has to be about observable behavior, not obligatory banter, to truly matter.

 talking shiFt is about changing things for the better, to shift the conversation, to shift our perspective to “see” the world differently.
 Because if we don’t seek different vantage points to view the world through different lenses, we’ll never be able to recognize the opportunities we all have, every day to make a positive difference.
 Opportunities to shift our thinking, to ultimately shift our behaviors, in the moment, for better outcomes.
 Why wouldn’t you…?